 Fourth, our paper focuses on liquidity regulation.
 In practice, banks are also subject to other regulations, notably capital requirements.
-It is interesting to examine the possible interaction between capital and liquidity regulations (Carletti et al., 2018).
+It is interesting to examine the possible interaction between capital and liquidity regulations (Carletti, Goldstein, and Leonello,

+2018).
 Evidence has suggested that banks that were sufficiently well capitalized during the 2007-2009 crisis could continue to have access to liquidity (Thakor, 2018).
-The crisis ended up reallocating liquidity from the undercapitalized banks to strong banks (Berger and Bouwman, 2013; Pérignon et al., 2018).
+The crisis ended up reallocating liquidity from the undercapitalized banks to strong banks (Berger and Bouwman, 2013; Pérignon, Thesmar, and Vuillemey, 2018).
 This observation raises the question of whether capital regulation, as opposed to liquidity regulation, could be a better prudential policy.
 Our findings illustrate certain distortions resulting from the current implementation of liquidity regulation, although some of these can be alleviated with better regulatory design.
 Understanding how liquidity regulation compares to other bank regulations would be an interesting question for future research.

-4.10.
-Calibration
+4.10 Calibration

 We calibrate a generalized model with continuous withdrawal to the data to better understand the welfare implications of different regulatory designs.
 Table 9 reports the key model parameters and the corresponding data moments.
-We assume that the following distribution generates the random withdrawal: $\ln(1 - \tilde{\alpha}) \sim N(\mu{\alpha}, \sigma{\alpha})$ so that $\tilde{\alpha}$ is bounded by 1.
-We calibrate $\mu{\alpha}$ such that the mean of the random withdrawal is zero.
-We then calibrate $\sigma{\alpha}$ such that $\mathbb{E}\left[\tilde{\alpha}|\tilde{\alpha} > \alpha{90}\right] = 0.3$ , where $\alpha{90}$ is the 90th percentile of the withdrawal distribution and 0.3 is banks' expected cash outflows in the data as defined in equation (3).
-We then assume the liquidity demand shocks follow a log-normal distribution, $\ln \xi \sim N(\mu{\varepsilon}, \sigma{\varepsilon})$ .
+We assume that the following distribution generates the random withdrawal: $\ln(1-\tilde{\alpha}) \sim N(\mu{\alpha}, \sigma{\alpha})$ so that $\tilde{\alpha}$ is bounded by 1.
+We calibrate μ{α} such that the mean of the random withdrawal is zero.
+We then calibrate σ{α} such that $\mathbb{E}\left[\tilde{\alpha}|\tilde{\alpha}>\alpha{90}\right]=0.3$, where α{90} is the 90th percentile of the withdrawal distribution and 0.3 is banks' expected cash outflows in the data as defined in equation (3).21 We then assume the liquidity demand shocks follow a log-normal distribution, $\ln \xi \sim N(\mu{\xi}, \sigma{\xi})$.
 The mean of the liquidity demand is calibrated to match the average of liquidity premium, which is 0.73% based on Krishnamurthy and Vissing-Jorgensen (2012).
 The volatility of the liquidity demand is calibrated to match the residual volatility of liquidity premium after controlling for the log government debt to deposit ratio, which is 0.47%, using the data from Krishnamurthy and Li (2022).
-The elasticity of liquidity demand is calibrated to 58 based on the estimate of Jiang et al. (2022).
-The private liquidation cost $\phi$ is calibrated to match the liquidity ratios before the LCR.
-The firesale externality $\eta$ is calibrated in such a way that the implicit tax on liquidity transformation
+The elasticity of liquidity demand is calibrated to 58 based on the estimate of Jiang, Richmond, and Zhang (2022).
+The private liquidation cost φ is calibrated to match the liquidity ratios before the LCR.
+The firesale externality η is calibrated in such a way that the implicit tax on liquidity transformation (as defined in equation (84)) aligns the first-order condition concerning liquidity supply for regulated banks with that of the social planner.
+The issuance cost of short-term debt γ is calibrated to match the ratio of government liquidity to bank-supplied liquidity.
+The share of unregulated banks w is calibrated to the asset share of non-LCR banks, which is 0.8.
+Finally, the supply of government securities is normalized to 1.

-$^{21}$ The expected cash outflows are conditional on banks being in distress, which is assumed to be when the realized withdrawal is greater than the 90th percentile of its distribution.
+21The expected cash outflows are conditional on banks being in distress, which is assumed to be when the realized withdrawal is greater than the 90th percentile of its distribution.